Quick/Quick/Documentation/en-us/TestUsingMock.md

 ## Mock

-Mock is object(class, struct) used for verifying test object works with other objects.
+Mock is object(class, struct) used for verifying test object works with other objects from point of view of test target's output.
-Mock simulated other objects.

-## Writing test with Mock in Swift
+### Writing test with Mock in Swift

-### Sample app
+#### Sample app

 For example, we show an app which retrieves data from internet.